Vasileios20/AcropolisEstates/README.md

 ### Sign up Page

 The [Signup Page](/documentation/features/Sign_up.png) displays the sign up form, an image on the rigt and a link to sign in page.

-### Wishlist Page

-Only registered users can visit the wishlist page.

-The [Wishlist Page](/documentation/features/Wishlist_Page.png) displays the search bar and a list of the user's list of properties added or a message "Your list is empty".

 ### Profile Page